Overview

 Automatic Migration Generation

-Alembic can automatically detect changes between your SQLAlchemy models and the current database schema to generate migrations:
+Alembic can automatically detect changes between your SQLAlchemy models and the current database schema to generate migrations:- Make changes to your SQLAlchemy models in the

 src/models/